-My audience— I choose not to define it too narrowly, yet I’m sure it exists according to some vague parameters.
-I like to think my style, fictional or otherwise, could appeal to anyone.
-But I do often write about imaginary places, people, and events to a degree of fictitiousness that exceeds simply “this is the real world, with fake things happening in it.”
+I do often write about imaginary places, people, and events to a degree of fictitiousness that exceeds simply “this is the real world, with fake things happening in it.”
 I’m sure I reference certain things that not everyone knows about.
-I can’t be published by every company, in every quarterly.
 There are some things I won’t write because I think they’re boring or disgusting or pointless, and yet those things are someone else’s favorite.
-There are other things I write in abundance that, I guess, people might find controversial or horrific or needlessly iconoclastic, and I will admit that I take some pleasure in never saying what I’m “supposed” to say, although I also have no desire to shock or offend or prove myself “politically incorrect.”
-I write sex.
-I write really queer sex.
+There are other things I write in abundance that people might find controversial or horrific or needlessly iconoclastic, and I will admit taking some pleasure in never saying what I’m supposed to say—although I also have no desire to shock or offend or side with reactionaries.
+But for one thing, I write sex.
+I write queer sex.
 I write bizarre violence, and violence grounded in terrifyingly common real world situations.
-So, I suspect most of the people who’d like my writing may also have a preference for spec fic, sci fi, fantasy, et al., or for erotica, or for radical politics, or gritty drama.
-But you might just like “literary fiction,” so called.
+I tend toward stylistic maneuvers like metafiction, non-linear storytelling, and stream of consciousness prose, all of which feels rather “literary,” which is a foolish word because of how aside from my first novel I really see myself as writing sci fi, fantasy, horror, erotica, or historical material.

 As a reader, I’m a masochist, so as a writer, I’m a sadist.
-I love when a book— or a movie, or any other narrative— devastates me completely.
+I love when a book, movie, or other narrative devastates me completely.
 I want to wreck people who enjoy being wrecked.
 That said, I also like to balance pain with joy.
-Some things I write are meant to speak to the shitty reality that we all belong to.
+Some things I write are meant to speak to the bleak reality to which we all belong.
 Other things I write are meant to speak to ways we can transform and transcend our current circumstances.
 So I must warn that although my protagonists usually have a reasonable moral compass, they don’t always win.
 In fact sometimes they will distinctly lose.
 And it will be awful and traumatic and familiar.
 But I’m not a nihilist.
 I believe in portraying the improbable realistically, and also in taking the real to improbable (but still possible) extremes.

 My poetic voice is in flux.
 I used to write lots of poems, but now they are very special incidents.